 You are part of the Head shoal!

+You enjoy discovering new things and learning about how you can make a difference; this is what drives your connection to the Ocean.
 You do your bit to support our Ocean because you know that the threats to the Ocean impact the habitats and creatures that live there, but also impact your everyday life too.

 Go with the flow!
 Gradually build your pro-Ocean habits on your #thinkOcean journey…